 Who Needs an ETIAS Authorization for Grenada Citizens?

-Once the system is implemented in 2021, it will be necessary for all travelers from Grenada planning to visit the Schengen Area for short stays to apply for an ETIAS to visit European visa-free countries, no matter their age.
+Once the system is implemented in late 2022, it will be necessary for all travelers from Grenada planning to visit the Schengen Area for short stays to apply for an ETIAS to visit European visa-free countries, no matter their age.
 This means all children under the age of 18 and citizens over the age of 70 will also be required to have an individually approved ETIAS to travel to Schengen countries.

 An approved ETIAS for Grenadian citizens is a multiple entry travel authorization.
 It will permit the holder to visit any of the following Schengen countries and territories for stays up to 90 days with each entry, within every 180-day period: